 Gandalf: What do you mean?
-Do you wish me a good morning or mean that it is a good morning whether I want it to be or not or that you feel good this morning or that it is a morning to be good on?
+Do you mean to wish me a good morning or do you mean that it is a good morning whether I want it or not?
+Or perhaps you mean to say that you feel good on this particular morning.
+Or are you simply stating that this is a morning to be good on?

 Bilbo Baggins: I have...
 I have never used a sword in my life.

 Gandalf: And I hope you never have to.
 But if you do, remember this: true courage is about knowing not when to take a life, but when to spare one.